jbgresearchunc-beep/JBG-Research-Archive/README.md

 # UNC SOM Research Explorer

 A student-built tool for finding research opportunities at the UNC School of Medicine.
-Built and maintained by the JGB Research Society.
+Built and maintained by the JBG Research Society.

 ## What it does